Pittsburgh Yellow Jackets: The Pittsburgh Pirates and the NHL

 The Yellow Jackets stopped playing after the USAHA folded at the end of the 1924–25 season.
-When Schooley encountered financial problems he sold the team to Duquesne Garden president Henry Townsend and attorney James Callahan.
-Townsend and Callahan were granted an NHL expansion team and simply transferred the Yellow Jackets into the NHL as their expansion club keeping the entire roster of the Yellow Jackets intact.
-The team took the name Pittsburgh Pirates from the baseball club, something the new NFL team would also do eight years later.
+When Duquesne Garden president Henry Townsend was granted an NHL expansion team for the following season, he filled it with the former Yellow Jackets players.
+The NHL team took the name Pittsburgh Pirates from the baseball club, something the new NFL team would also do eight years later.
 The team wore black and yellow uniforms that largely resembled the Yellow Jackets' outfits from the previous season.
-The Pirates made it to the Stanley Cup semifinals within a year.
-The Pirates were barely nudged out of the playoffs.
+The Pirates made it to the NHL semifinals within a year and would be barely nudged out of the playoffs.
 In 1926, the playoff series was just two games long, with total goals deciding the issue.
 The Pirates, who finished third in the seven-team NHL, lost to the Montreal Maroons, 3–1, in the opener in Pittsburgh and tied, 3–3, in Montreal.
-The Maroons' 6-4 edge in goals gave them the series and they went on to win the 1926 Stanley Cup.
+The Maroons' 6–4 edge in goals gave them the series and they went on to win the 1926 Stanley Cup.
 Among the Jackets-turned-Pirates were two Hockey Hall of Famers—Lionel Conacher and goalie Roy Worters.
 The Pirates would operate from 1925 until 1930.

 Uniforms

 The Pittsburgh Hockey Club that succeeded the Pittsburgh Athletic Association hockey team in 1920 wore black jerseys with gold trim and the word "Pittsburg" (as the name of the city was still sometimes spelled) written in script diagonally across the chest.
 Black and gold had also been worn by the club's original predecessor, the 1916 Duquesne Garden team.

 In November 1922, the Pittsburgh club switched to gold jerseys with a black "P" on the front; the nickname "Yellow Jackets" appeared in the press by the next month.
 On the sleeves were patches in the form of the coat of arms of the city of Pittsburgh.
-A late version of the Yellow Jackets jersey modified the "P" logo on the front and had the word "Champions" cursively written above the "P".
+A late version of the Yellow Jackets jersey featured a slanted and more angular "P" logo on the front and the word "Champions" cursively written above the "P".
 When the Yellow Jackets became the city's first NHL team, the Pittsburgh Pirates, they retained the colors, chest logo, and sleeve patches from the previous season's uniforms but changed the word above the "P" to read "Pirates".

 The team's colors gained new relevance decades later when the city's second NHL team, the Pittsburgh Penguins, wanted to change their uniform colors from blue and white to black and gold.
 When the change was protested by the Boston Bruins, the Penguins showcased the Pirates-Yellow Jackets jerseys as precedence for the move.